Vassalware/vassalware.github.io/content/post/running-csharp-in-an-in-game-developer-console-with-roslyn.md

 ## Roslyn

 Roslyn's scripting APIs let us execute arbitrary C# code as a 'script'.
-This means that, like typical scripting languages, we can execute C# statements without having to place them inside of a method.
+This means that, like typical scripting languages, we can execute statements without having to place them inside of a method.
 We can feed C# code from our console into the API and execute it relatively quickly.

 To start off, install the scripting API assembly from NuGet: